El Condor Pasa (horse): Racing career

 El Condor Pasa won his only race as a two-year-old in 1997.
 In the following year he won his first four races culminating in a win in the Group One NHK Mile Cup at Tokyo Racecourse on 17 May.
-After a summer break he returned in October and was tried beyond a mile for the first time when finishing second to Silence Suzuka in the Mainichi Okan.
+After a summer break he returned in October and was tried beyond a mile for the first time, finishing second to Silence Suzuka in the Mainichi Okan.
 Despite losing his unbeaten record he started 5/1 third favourite for the Japan Cup over one and a half miles on 29 November.
-Ridden by Masayoshi Ebina, he took the lead in the straight and won by two and a half lengths from the mare Air Groove and the favourite Special Week.
+Ridden by Masayoshi Ebina, he took the lead in the straight and won by two and a half lengths over the mare Air Groove and the favourite Special Week.
 His win was enthusiastically received by the crowd of 146,879 and his trainer described the winner as "a hero... he has a huge heart".

-In 1999 El Condor Pasa was sent to France where he was trained with the Prix de l'Arc de Triomphe as his objective.
+In 1999, El Condor Pasa was sent to France where he was trained with the Prix de l'Arc de Triomphe as his objective.
 On his first European outing he finished second to Croco Rouge in the Prix d'Ispahan at Longchamp Racecourse in May.
 Two months later he faced opponents from France, Germany and Britain in the Grand Prix de Saint-Cloud.
 Ebina sent the colt into the lead in the straight and he drew clear to win by two and a half lengths from Tiger Hill and Dream Well, with Sagamix and Borgia among those unplaced.
-On his final trial for the Arc he defeated Borgia and Croco Rouge in the Prix Foy at Longchamp in September.
+On his final trial for the Arc, he defeated Borgia and Croco Rouge in the Prix Foy at Longchamp in September.
 On 3 October, El Condor Pasa started the 18/5 second favourite for the Arc behind Montjeu, the three-year-old winner of both the Prix du Jockey Club and Irish Derby.
-El Condor Pasa led from the start and broke clear of the field in the straight to establish a three length advantage.
-Montjeu emerged as his only challenger, and although El Condor Pasa rallied when the French colt drew alongside him he was overtaken in the last hundred metres and beaten by half a length.
+El Condor Pasa led from the start and broke clear of the field in the straight to establish a three-length advantage.
+Montjeu emerged as his only challenger, and although El Condor Pasa rallied when the French colt drew alongside him, he was overtaken in the last hundred metres and beaten by half a length.
 The first two were six lengths clear of the third placed Croco Rouge.

+Racing Form

+The following racing form is based on information available on JBIS search, netkeiba.com, and racingpost.com.